F.A.Q. about the Flatwoods Monster Museum

 What are your hours?

 The Flatwoods Monster Museum is open 7 days a week.
-9AM to 5PM on weekdays and 10AM to 4PM on weekends.
+9AM to 5PM on weekdays and 10AM to 4PM on weekends, from March 1st to Nov.
+30th.
 We do occasionally break for lunch.

 Do you close for holidays?

 Yes, but not very many.
 The Flatwoods Monster Museum closes for Christmas Eve, Christmas, New Year’s Day, Easter, and Thanksgiving.